National Public Security Force: Training

 The National Force is composed of men of the Brazilian Military Police of the various states of Brazil, in coordination with the Secretary of Public Security of each different Brazilian state.
+One of the FNSP's training units, the Rapid Deployment Training Battalion (Batalhão Escola de Pronto Emprego, Bepe) is based in Gama, Federal District.
+The school was built in four accommodation blocks and had the capacity to house up to 640 police officers, a school block with 10 classrooms, a cafeteria for 380 people and a laundry.
+The unit has an administrative block with an auditorium, meeting room and mini-museum on the history of the National Force.
+A large area is reserved for green area, to help protect the well-being of the staff, greater productivity and better organizational results.

 Law enforcement officers receive initially 100 hours of further education, divided in ten days of training.
 There are classes in human rights, control of civil riots, ostensive policing, crisis management and shooting techniques.

 BEPE

-The BEPE or Batalhão Especial de Pronto Emprego (Quick Deployment Special Battalion) is the elite unit of National Public Security Force.
+The BEPE or Batalhão Especial de Pronto Emprego (Quick Deployment Special Battalion) is the elite unit of the National Public Security Force.
+It was established on September 30, 2008.
 It is headquartered in Gama, in the Federal District.
-Its training with elite units of Brazil and abroad allows BEPE to be effectively suited for patrol or police special operations anywhere in the country.
+Its training with elite units of Brazil, such as the Special Police Operations Battalion (BOPE) from Alagoas Military Police, and foreign special operations units allows BEPE to be effectively suited for patrol or police special operations anywhere in the country.
 The BEPE was established by the Ministry of Justice as the leading and best-trained unit within the Brazilian police to act in emergency situations concerning public safety when the state law enforcement agencies request federal intervention.
-Urgency, that can be quickly answered, as his quota is effective and not demobilizable, remains in readiness to meet by Situation critical in public safety.